Viewing a network device

 - Where there is insufficient information to confirm the correct configuration, the field is filled with a yellow background.

 You can view details of the mismatch or the missing data details by clicking the + symbol in a colored field.
 The details are displayed in a popup window.
+This is shown below:

 Hyper-V Windows virtual machines (VMs) always report NIC speed as 10 GBps regardless of the actual speed.
-Consequently, for ports connected to Hyper-V Windows VMs, the network device and switch mismatch field show incorrect results.
+Consequently, for ports connected to Hyper-V Windows VMs, the network device and switch mismatch field shows incorrect results.